Unleash/unleash-js-sdk/README.md

 #### Connection options

-To connect this SDK to your Unleash instance's [front-end API](https://docs.getunleash.io/reference/front-end-api), use the URL to your Unleash instance's front-end API (`<unleash-url>/api/frontend`) as the `url` parameter.
+To connect this SDK to your Unleash instance's [Frontend API](https://docs.getunleash.io/reference/front-end-api), use the URL to your Unleash instance's Frontend API (`<unleash-url>/api/frontend`) as the `url` parameter.
 For the `clientKey` parameter, use a `FRONTEND` token generated from your Unleash instance.
 Refer to the [_how to create API tokens_](https://docs.getunleash.io/how-to/how-to-create-api-tokens) guide for the necessary steps.

 This SDK can also be used with [Unleash Edge](https://docs.getunleash.io/reference/unleash-edge).